- Sign In

 Although STAMP 4Se is a real world proficiency assessment, it uses only questions (items) and content based around daily school and home life for students who are attending an elementary school in the U.S. To make the assessment appropriate for elementary students, and in order to make sure that we are not assessing their English reading ability, written directions are very limited and are always provided aurally so test takers can listen to them.
-All critical instructions are given in English.
-Other instructions and tasks for speaking and writing in the target language are given in both English and the target language for languages that have large numbers of heritage speakers, such as Spanish, Cantonese and Chinese.
+All critical instructions are given in English for all languages tested.
+For three languages that have a large number of test-takers who are heritage learners: Spanish, Cantonese and Mandarin Chinese, other instructions and tasks for speaking and writing in the target language are given in both English and the target language.
+All other languages receive the other instructions and tasks in English.

 Monday, December 12, 2016 by David Bong and David Jahner

 The United States is a country of immigrants, but historically the second generation of these immigrants has lost their parents’ language – making our country poorer for it; economically, linguistically and culturally.
 Why has this happened repeatedly throughout our history?
 One reason could be the pressures of acculturation and the need to quickly fit into America's English speaking society.
 But in today’s interconnected world does it make sense to allow these valuable skills to just vanish?
 Fortunately, states across the country have finally begun to recognize the value of maintaining this treasure of linguistic and cultural heritage.

 Avant is pleased to release the first report on National Avant STAMP Data since 2010.
 The report breaks down the data into individual languages and program type: Elementary Immersion, Secondary, and Higher Ed.
 We welcome your feedback and questions.